 4. Know What You Want

-In order to enter into a healthy relationship it is important to know what you want and be clear about it.
+To enter into a healthy relationship it is important to know what you want and be clear about it.
 Many times we are unsure of our desires because of previous disappointments and traumas.
-You don’t want to bring someone else into a rollercoaster of emotions because of your own traumas.
+You don’t want to bring someone else into a rollercoaster of emotions because of your traumas.
 God loves people, and part of loving others is covering their hearts and protecting them from unnecessary pain that we may cause due to our confusion.

 For example, If you desire to get married and want to start a family, make sure you let your desires known so there is no room for confusion.
 In this manner, you also give the other person the opportunity to make assertive decisions and see if they want the same things.